 Lol okay, you don’t really need to do this while on Mallorca.

-But you know how I said Dan had injured his leg and couldn’t cycle?
-He had a large graze that had become infected and so we had to make two trips to the public health clinic in Pollença, and I was so impressed!
+But when I visited Mallorca with Dan he had a large graze on his leg that had become infected and so we had to make two trips to the public health clinic in Pollença, and I was so impressed!
 I think our total wait time was under 2 minutes each visit, and he left with an armful of creams, bandages, and a prescription for antibiotics.
 He only had to pay for the prescription, which cost 2 euros.

 The whole experience made me 1. super grateful for my European health card (thank you, Norway) and 2. even more exasperated with the US health system.
 Like, why??